'zip': advanced compression techniques for developers

 Excluding files and directories

-There may be times when you need to exclude certain files or directories from your archive.
+Sometimes you need to omit certain files or directories from your archive.
 The -x

 For example, to exclude all .git